KTM: Motorsports

 KTM entered motorsports competing in motocross racing.
-KTM won its first championship in 1974 when Guennady Moisseev claimed the 250cc Motocross World Championship.
+KTM won its first championship in 1974 when Gennady Moiseyev claimed the 250cc Motocross World Championship.
 By the end of 2016, KTM had won more than 260 world championship titles, making the company one of the most successful brands in motorsports.
 KTM has claimed 96 MXGP, MX1 and MX2 world titles since 1974 and 114 E1, E2, E3 and Super Enduro world titles since 1990.
 With Ryan Dungey's 2015, 2016 and 2017 victories in the supercross world championship, KTM gained a successful presence in supercross racing as well.
 In 1994, a KTM factory team debuted at the Dakar Rally.
 In 1998, KTM riders won second to twelfth place.
 With consecutive wins from 2001 to 2019, the manufacturer has dominated the rally for 18 years now.
 KTM teams successfully compete in other rally raid events like the Atlas Rally or the Rallye du Maroc.
 KTM has won 37 cross country rallies world titles since 2003 and has won the FIM Cross-Country Rallies World Championship 15 times, most recently in 2015.

 In 2003, KTM started sponsoring and supporting road racing in various capacities, with the most successful results stemming from their supermoto efforts.
 From 2003 to 2009, a KTM factory team competed in the 125 cc class of the motorcycle Grands Prix, and between 2005 and 2008 in the 250 cc class.
 Notable successes in the 125 cc class were the second and third place in the overall ranking scored in 2005 by KTM riders Mika Kallio and Gábor Talmácsi, the second place in 2006 by Mika Kallio, the third place in 2007 by Tomoyoshi Koyama and the 2005 KTM victory in the 125 cc constructor's championship.
 In the 250 cc class, Mika Kallio won third place in 2008.
 Since the first Rookies Cup season in 2007, KTM has supplied the bike for the Red Bull MotoGP Rookies Cup.